Late capitalism

+Initial use of the term

-The concept of late capitalism (in German: Spätkapitalismus, sometimes also translated as "late stage capitalism"), was first used in a 1925 publication by the German social scientist Werner Sombart (1863–1941) to describe the new capitalist order emerging out of World War I. Sombart claimed that it was the beginning of a new stage in the history of capitalism.
-His vision of the emergence, rise and decline of capitalism was influenced by Karl Marx and Friedrich Engels’s interpretation of human history in terms of a sequence of different economic modes of production, each with a historically limited lifespan.
+The term late capitalism (Spätkapitalismus), sometimes also translated as late-stage capitalism, was first used in a 1925 publication by the German social scientist Werner Sombart (1863–1941) to describe the new capitalist order emerging out of World War I. Sombart claimed that it was the beginning of a new stage in the history of capitalism.
+His vision of the emergence, rise and decline of capitalism was influenced by Karl Marx and Friedrich Engels's interpretation of human history in terms of a sequence of different economic modes of production, each with a historically limited lifespan.

-As a young man, Sombart was a socialist who associated with Marxist intellectuals and the German social-democratic party.
-Friedrich Engels praised Sombart’s review of the first edition of Marx’s Capital Vol. 3 in 1894, and sent him a letter.
+As a young man, Sombart was a socialist who associated with Marxist intellectuals and the German Social Democratic Party.
+Friedrich Engels praised Sombart's review of the first edition of Marx's Das Kapital Vol. 3 in 1894, and sent him a letter.
 As a mature academic who became well known for his own sociological writings, Sombart had a sympathetically critical attitude to the ideas of Karl Marx — seeking to criticize, modify and elaborate Marx's insights, while disavowing Marxist doctrinairism and dogmatism.
 This prompted a critique from Friedrich Pollock, a founder of the Frankfurt School at the Institute for Social Research.
 Sombart's clearly written texts and lectures helped to make "capitalism" a household word in Germany and beyond, as the name of a socioeconomic system with a specific structure and dynamic, a history, a mentality, a dominant morality and a culture.